Contact

 - Pursue school counseling licensure in the state of Colorado

-- Serve in various clinical settings (e.g., community mental health centers, private practice, etc.) as well as provide clinically informed school counseling in public and private K-12 school systems
+- Pursue a counseling career in various clinical settings (e.g., community mental health centers, private practice, etc.) as well as provide clinically informed school counseling in public and private K-12 school systems

 Where is the Master of Arts in Counseling (Clinical Mental Health and School Counseling Dual Concentration) offered?